david87chdz/CvAngular/README.md

 ```bash
 docker-compose down
 ````
-###Usage
+## Usage

-Open your browser and go to http://localhost:4200.
+1. Open your browser and go to [http://localhost:4200](http://localhost:4200).
-Navigate through the sections to explore the CV details.
+2. Navigate through the sections to explore the CV details.
-Use the provided buttons to view specific sections of the CV.
+3. Use the provided buttons to view specific sections of the CV.

-Contributing
+## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or improvements, feel free to submit a pull request.
 Please make sure to follow the project's coding standards and include appropriate tests.

-Steps to Contribute
+### Steps to Contribute

-Fork the repository.
+1. Fork the repository.
-Create a new branch: git checkout -b feature/your-feature-name.
+2. Create a new branch: `git checkout -b feature/your-feature-name`.
-Make your changes and commit them: git commit -m 'Add some feature'.
+3. Make your changes and commit them: `git commit -m 'Add some feature'`.
-Push to the branch: git push origin feature/your-feature-name.
+4. Push to the branch: `git push origin feature/your-feature-name`.
-Open a pull request.
+5. Open a pull request.

-License
+## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

-Contact
+## Contact

-If you have any questions or suggestions about this project, feel free to contact me via Email or on GitHub.
+If you have any questions or suggestions about this project, feel free to contact me via [Email](mailto:david87chdz@gmail.com) or on [GitHub](https://github.com/david87chdz).